Table of contents

 💙 What I learned in 2 months of building an audience on Twitter 💙

-It shows your personality, what you're passionate about, & what you're working on.
-Depending on how you use it, it can be very beneficial!!
+It shows your personality, what you're passionate about, and what you're working on.
+Depending on how you use it, it can be very beneficial.

 I'm writing this blog post after getting inspired by talking with Matt and Mike, from HTML All The Things Podcast (@htmleverything).
-We had a talk about content creation and building an audience on Twitter!
+We talked about content creation and building an audience on Twitter.